samgabel/Boot.Dev/README.md

 This is my collection of practice code and projects from the Boot.Dev course.
 Course practice code is separated by language / topic.

-- python

 ## Projects

-These are my projects:

 - bookbot
 - static-site-generator

+## Practice Code

+- python
+    1. Basics
+    2. Object Oriented Programming
+    3. Functional Programming
+    4. Algorithms